 These transparent shields are typically made from durable plastic materials and are worn in combination with food-grade face masks to provide additional protection for food industry workers.

 Full-face shields are particularly suitable for food industry workers who require extra eye and face protection.
 This could include employees handling hazardous materials, working with high-pressure equipment, or operating in environments where flying debris or splashing liquids are a concern.
-By using full-face shields alongside face masks, workers can minimise the risk of injury and contamination.

 There are several advantages to using full-face shields in the food industry.
+For instance:

 - They provide comprehensive coverage, safeguarding the wearer’s face and eyes from potential hazards.